 This paper investigates the predictive content of a risk-neutral skewness (RNSK) signal for the dynamics of commodity futures prices.
 A trading strategy that buys futures with positive RNSK and sells futures with negative RNSK generates a significant excess return, which suggests a positive RNSK-return nexus.
-The risk premia that can be extracted through the RNSK signal is more pronounced in the contango than backwardation phase.
+The risk premia that can be extracted through the RNSK signal is more pronounced in the contango backwardation phase.
 After accounting for traditional commodity futures predictors, the RNSK signal exhibits a relatively stable and prolonged predictive ability.
 The directional-learning hypothesis is able to rationalize the positive nexus in terms of arbitrage risks and illiquidity (positive RNSK) and overpricing (negative RNSK).

-One Hundred Years of Rare DisasterConcerns and Commodity Prices44By Qunzi Zhang, Ph.D., Shandong University, China
+By Qunzi Zhang, Ph.D., Shandong University, China